 All persons licensed to practice electrology must have a high school diploma or equivalent, have completed a 600 hour course of instruction in electrology, and pass an inspection.

 Who is my district health inspector?

 You may call the Health Inspection Program main line at 207-287-5671 to find out who the inspector is for your town or on the website.

 How do I request an inspection?

 Once your application has been submitted, your district health inspector will be in contact with you to set up a pre-operational inspection.

 If you need a routine inspection, you may contact the district health inspector directly.

 How soon can I get an inspection?

 This depends on the Health Inspectors schedule as inspections are prioritized.
 Once the Health Inspector has completed your inspection and given approval to operate, you may operate your establishment.
 You do not need to wait for the license as your inspection with the approval of the inspector is written on the report.
 You will generally receive your license within a week after approval.
 By statute the Health Inspection Program shall issue a license within 30 days of receipt of a complete application, if the establishment is found to comply with rules adopted by the Department.

-The Rules for the Practice of Electrology can be downloaded from our website, or we can mail you a hard copy.
+The Rules for the Practice of Electrology can be downloaded or we can mail you a hard copy.
 Download a copy of the Rules.